If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 The Dracaena marginata plant likes well-draining and airy soil consisting of loam amended with peat moss.

 The Dracaena marginata plant has an extensive root system.
-Therefore, when grown as an indoor plant, make sure that its container has good drainage by using drainage holes and is large enough to comfortably hold its roots.
+Therefore, when grown as an indoor plant, ensure that its container has good drainage by using drainage holes and is large enough to hold its roots comfortably.

 Some varieties of the beautiful Dracaena marginata imported from Hawaii may even arrive with lava rock.